richAikane/OPVWebsite/replit.md

 - Added CaptainsCornerSection with resource cards for team captains
 - Updated SponsorsSection with grid layout and sponsor names
 - Created BoardSection showing all board members with photos and titles
+- Implemented alternating background pattern (Sand/White) with gradient bookends for professional visual separation
+- Updated FeatureCards to use elevated card design (bg-card with borders) on white background
+- Ensured consistent text-gray-700 color usage across all body text